mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 A recommended community library that supports many data structures is "gods" at <https://github.com/emirpasic/gods>.
-It supports several kinds of lists, sets, stacks, map, and trees that hold values of any type.
+It supports several kinds of lists, sets, stacks, maps, and trees.
 These collections can hold values of any type, but using the values typically requires type assertions.

-Compare the `gods.HashSet` type to the `set.Strings` type defined above.
+Here is an example of using the `gods.HashSet` type to represent a set of `int` values.
-For example,

 ```go
 package main